yashjain-p44/harmony-ai-planner/frontend/README.md

-# AI Scheduling Assistant - Figma Frontend
+# AI Scheduling Assistant - Frontend

 A beautiful, modern React frontend for the AI Scheduling Assistant application, designed in Figma and exported as production-ready code.